chrfrantz/IG-Parser/README.md

 ## IG Script

 IG Script is a notation introduced in the context of the [Institutional Grammar 2.0](https://doi.org/10.1111/padm.12719) (IG 2.0) that aims at a deep structural representation of legal statements alongside selected levels of expressiveness.
-While IG 2.0 highlights the conceptual background, the objective of IG Script is to provide an accessible, but formal approach to provide a format-independent representation of institutional statements.
+While IG 2.0 highlights the conceptual background, the objective of IG Script is to provide an accessible, but formal approach to provide a format-independent representation of institutional statements of any type (e.g., regulative, constitutive, hybrid).
 While the parser currently only supports export in tabular format, future refinements will include other formats (e.g.,  XML, JSON, YAML).
 While this introduction focuses on the operational use, syntactic and semantic foundations are provided [elsewhere](https://github.com/InstitutionalGrammar/IG-2.0-Resources).

 ### Principles of IG Script Syntax